Class of 95

 Class of 95 is the tenth studio album by American rapper Dom Kennedy, released on October 11, 2024, by his independent label, The Other People's Money Company.
 The album's features include Troy NōKA, Polyester the Saint, Niko G4, Talk2Strangers, Indica, and Allyn.

 Background and release

 Dom Kennedy released his collaborative studio album I Love Stocker with TeeFlii on June 23, 2023, with their last collaboration being on TeeFlii's self-titled EP in 2019.
 He also contributed to rapper Jay 305 and Hit-Boy's Don't Wait Until I Die the next year on May 18.
 Kennedy later attended as a guest on Kendrick Lamar's The Pop Out: Ken & Friends concert on June 19.
-In September he was also chosen by Verizon to host a free concert for fans in Los Angeles as apart of their Verizon Speakeasy Concert Series with Complex, later releasing Class of 95 the next month on October 11, 2024 by his independent label The Other People's Money Company.
+In September he was also chosen by Verizon to host a free concert for fans in Los Angeles as part of their Verizon Speakeasy Concert Series with Complex, later releasing Class of 95 the next month on October 11, 2024, by his independent label The Other People's Money Company.